 He will do a physical exam and maybe some tests to rule out any other medical problems that could be to blame.

 Your doctor will usually treat agoraphobia with therapy, medication, or a combination.
 There are also some things you can do at home to feel better.

 Therapy.
 You could try cognitive therapy.
 It can teach you new ways to think about or face situations that cause panic.
 These new ways will help you be less afraid.
 You may also learn relaxation and breathing exercises.
 Sometimes your therapist may suggest exposure therapy, in which you try to slowly do some of the things that make you anxious.

 Medicine.
 There are many drugs that your doctor might suggest for agoraphobia.
 The most common kinds are antidepressants and anti-anxiety medicines.
-Doctors often start with a low dose of one of these medicines that helps the effect of a "feel-good" chemical in your brain, called serotonin.
+Doctors often start with a low dose of one of these medicines that raises the level of one of the "feel-good" chemicals in your brain called serotonin.
 Some of the medications that help balance serotonin are citalopram (Celexa), escitalopram oxalate (Lexapro), fluoxetine (Prozac), sertraline (Zoloft), and venlafaxine (Effexor).